gjohns03/AT-Web/at_web_offering/develop.md

 3. inject AT CSS
 4. inject AT JS if applicable (not needed yet)
 5. configure CKEditor
-6. create login redirect to keep users out of administrative view (no workable solution)
+6. create login redirect to keep users out of administrative view
 7. Use AT Base Demo site or features for approved views

 ###Import Default AT CSS
 1. Enable "CSS Injector" module
 2. Configuration > CSS injector > Add
-    3. Friendly name = AT Default Styles or AT New Styles
+    3. Friendly name = AT Default Styles
     4. Description = Fixes broken styles for Styles.css and Bootstrap and Adds AT Styles
     5. CSS code if using new fonts = ```@import url(//rawgit.com/gjohns03/AT-Web/master/at_web_offering/at_new.css);```
     5. For all sites, add CSS line = ```@import url(//rawgit.com/gjohns03/AT-Web/master/at_web_offering/at_default.css);``` for new fonts add